-Transportation business in Nigeria is no doubt one of the leading lucrative businesses with many areas left unexplored and untapped
+Nigeria’sNigeria’s transportation business is undoubtedly one of the leading lucrative businesses, with many unexplored and untapped areas.

-In Nigeria, there are some industries that are generally known as money-making industries.
-Industries such as agriculture or food industry, health industry, ICT, or Technology and Transportation industry are known for their high return in investment.
+In Nigeria, some industries are generally known as money-making industries.
+Industries such as the agriculture or food industry, health industry, ICT, or Technology and Transportation industry are known for their high return on investment.

-This shows that; investing into industry like transportation business in Nigeria is a very feasible idea.
+This shows that; investing in an industry like the transportation business in Nigeria is a very feasible idea.

-Because of the ready market and besides, those in the business already are racking hundreds of thousands from the industry.
+Because of the ready market, those in the business are racking hundreds of thousands from the industry.

 Overview of transportation business in Nigeria

-Transportation businesses in Nigeria continuously thrive every day especially with the rise in population, which is estimated to be about 200 million as of 2020.
+Transportation businesses in Nigeria continuously thrive every day, especially with the rise in a population estimated to be about 200 million as of 2020.

-In the first quarter of the year, GDP from Transportation business in Nigeria rose to about 296779.23 Million naira.
+In the first quarter of the year, GDP from the Transportation business in Nigeria rose to about 296779.23 Million nairas.

-Another major reason, why transport business in Nigeria is very lucrative is because of the high demand for commercial users surpass the available vehicles.
+Another major reason the transport business in Nigeria is very lucrative is that the high demand for commercial users surpasses the available vehicles.

-Most times, car owners use commercial vehicles to move from one place to another.
+Car owners often use commercial vehicles to move from one place to another.

 Current estimation shows that 70% of the Nigerian population uses public transport.
-It shows that we have far less transportation companies than required.
+It shows that we have far fewer transportation companies than required.

 This must be the question in your mind, but I will answer this question with an illustration.

-Take some time and visualize in your mind the number of people using the road daily in order to move to different places or transport their goods from one region to another.
+Take some time and visualize the number of people using the road daily to move to different places or transport their goods from one region to another.

 I believe you have the answer already in your mind.

-Everyday, thousands and probably millions of people travel within Nigeria for different legitimate reasons, varying from religious meeting, business, school, conferences, visitations etc.
+Every day, thousands and probably millions of people travel within Nigeria for different legitimate reasons, varying from religious meetings, business, school, conferences, visitations, etc.

 If you still doubt, let me reveal some statistics from Federal Road Safety Commission (FRSC).

-In 2015, FRSC statistics shows that about 5 million vehicles were registered legally.
+In 2015, FRSC statistics show that about 5 million vehicles were registered legally.

-Now, compare 5 million vehicles to 200 million people moving daily and see the huge need of transport vehicles.
+Now, compare 5 million vehicles to 200 million people moving daily and see the huge need for transport vehicles.

-How much does bus drivers make in Nigeria?
+How much do bus drivers make in Nigeria?

-The daily income of bus driver varies per day due to several factors such as; the city or state (e.g. Lagos bus drivers earn more than Benin bus drivers), distance, traffic and experience level of the driver.
+The daily income of bus drivers varies per day due to several factors such as; the city or state (e.g., Lagos bus drivers earn more than Benin bus drivers), distance, traffic, and driver experience level.

 Modes/Types of Transportation